The warm sound of the oud

 In Syria, Milad builds oud with RestarT“I needed support to purchase materials and wood, so when I heard about the RestarT project I applied.”

-These are micro-entrepreneurship projects, which are constantly supported by a local team that provides technical and psycho-social support.
+These are micro-entrepreneurship projects, which are constantly supported by a local team that provides technical and psychosocial support.

 Oud and reciprocity